 certificate is safe, and try to connect to the required service through https:// .

-To use the SSL Certificate as a Service one in Plesk, you need to update a default Certificate that was generated during Plesk installation.
+Tip: To use the SSL certificate as a service certificate in Plesk, you need to update a default certificate that was generated during Plesk installation.

 Once the certificate for the domain name is installed in Plesk, it should be assigned to the required services.
 A new enabled SSL Certificate can be found in the list* and you need to